 Homework is assigned weekly from the textbook, and may also include an additional MATLAB component.
-Because the class is large and there are only two TAs, more problems will be assigned than will be graded, but you will be expected to complete the entire assignment because it is good practice for the exams.
-Homework assignments are to be turned into the homework return box, which is located on the ground floor of MSB, around the back of the math department administrative offices.
+Because the class is large and there are only a few TAs, more problems will be assigned than will be graded, but you will be expected to complete the entire assignment because it is good practice for the exams.
+Homework assignments are to be turned into the homework return box, which is located on the ground floor of MSB, around the back of the math department administrative offices OR turned in to the instructor at the end of class on the due date.
 MATLAB assignments may need to be submitted online to the Canvas site.
+Your homework score comprises 14% of the overall course grade.
+(The instructor also reserves the right to offer bonus or extra credit homework problems.)